Adarsh-Suvarna/gke-node-scheduled-autoscaler/README.md

 Google Kubernetes Engine (GKE) is a managed, production-ready environment for running Docker containers in the Google cloud.
 It permits you to form multiple-node clusters whereas conjointly providing access to any or all Kubernetes options.
 GKE works with docker applications.
 These applications are dockerized into platform-independent, isolated user-space instances.
 Before you deploy any workloads on a GKE cluster, you need to always dockerize the deployment first.
 GKE offers two types of clusters: regional and zonal.

-Create the GKE cluster either using gcloud command or using GCP Console.
+Create the GKE cluster either using gcloud command or using GCP console.
 Below ``gcloud`` command can be used to create a GKE Cluster.

 ```diff
 gcloud container clusters create gke \